Fair chase: Fair chase today

 When in the field, the initial question for every fair chase hunter is whether the animal has a reasonable opportunity to elude the hunter.
 If the animal does not, the hunt can never be "fair chase".
 For example, a fair chase hunter does not shoot an animal hampered by deep snow or entangled in a barbed-wire fence.

 There are also laws that regulate hunting.
 Ethical, fair chase hunting therefore begins with obeying game laws.
 A fair chase hunter must acquaint themselves with the laws that govern hunting, as they reflect considerations for safety, the sustainable use of the wildlife resources, and the minimum level of conduct that the public will tolerate in a particular state, province, region, or country.
 If something is illegal it cannot, by definition, be fair chase.
 On the other hand, just because something is legal does not make it fair chase.

 There are certain aspects of fair chase hunting that extend beyond written laws.
 For example, shooting at a running deer is not illegal, nor are there any laws regarding shooting at extremely long ranges with a firearm or bow.
 To those who believe in the responsibility to kill quickly and cleanly, taking such risky shots would be unethical.
 A large part of the time-honored tradition of hunting has to do with the fact that sportsmen police themselves and others both within and beyond the rule of law.

 "Canned shoots", also known as "canned hunting", may be legal in some North American states and provinces, but they are not representative of fair chase.
 Canned shoots involve the "pursuit" and killing of a big game animal kept in or released from captivity to be shot in an artificial hunting situation where a kill is virtually guaranteed.

 When Internet hunting was introduced in 2005, allowing people to hunt over the Internet using remotely controlled guns, the practice was widely criticized by hunters as violating the principles of fair chase.
 A spokesperson of the National Rifle Association of America (NRA) stated, "The NRA has always maintained that fair chase, being in the field with your firearm or bow, is an important element of hunting tradition.
 Sitting at your desk in front of your computer, clicking at a mouse, has nothing to do with hunting."

-One hunting club declares that a fair chase shall not involve the taking of animals under the following conditions:
+The Pope and Young Club, a US-based organization that promotes bowhunting, declares that a fair chase shall not involve the taking of animals under the following conditions: